Outlaw: Criminal

 An outlaw might be killed with impunity, and it was not only lawful but meritorious to kill a thief fleeing from justice—to do so was not murder.
-A man who slew a thief was expected to declare the fact without delay, otherwise the dead man's kindred might clear his name by their oath and require the slayer to pay weregild as for a true man.
+A man who slew a thief was expected to declare the fact without delay; otherwise, the dead man's kindred might clear his name by their oath and require the slayer to pay weregild as for a true man.

 By the rules of common law, a criminal outlaw did not need to be guilty of the crime for which he was an outlaw.
-If a man was accused of treason or felony but failed to appear in court to defend himself, he was deemed to be convicted of the said offence.
-If he was accused of a misdemeanour, then he was guilty of a serious contempt of court which was itself a capital crime.
+If a man was accused of treason or felony but failed to appear in court to defend himself, he was deemed convicted.

-In the context of criminal law, outlawry faded out, not so much by legal changes as by the greater population density of the country, which made it harder for wanted fugitives to evade capture; and by the adoption of international extradition pacts.
-It was obsolete by the time the offence was abolished in 1938.
+In the context of criminal law, outlawry faded out, not so much by legal changes as by the greater population density of the country, which made it harder for wanted fugitives to evade capture, and by the adoption of international extradition pacts.
+It was obsolete when the offence was abolished in 1938.
 Outlawry was, however, a living practice as of 1855: in 1841, William John Bankes, who had previously been an MP for several different constituencies between 1810 and 1835, was outlawed by due process of law for absenting himself from trial for homosexuality and died in 1855 in Venice as an outlaw.

 Civil

 There was also a doctrine of civil outlawry.
 Civil outlawry did not carry the sentence of capital punishment.
-It was however imposed on defendants who fled or evaded justice when sued for civil actions like debts or torts.
-The punishments for civil outlawry were nevertheless harsh, including confiscation of chattels (movable property) left behind by the outlaw.
+It was, however, imposed on defendants who fled or evaded justice when sued for civil actions like debts or torts.
+The punishments for civil outlawry were harsh, including confiscation of chattels (movable property) left behind by the outlaw.

-In the civil context, outlawry became obsolescent in civil procedure by reforms that no longer required summoned defendants to appear and plead.
-Still, the possibility of being declared an outlaw for derelictions of civil duty continued to exist in English law until 1879 and, in Scots law until the late 1940s.
+In the civil context, outlawry became obsolete in civil procedure by reforms that no longer required summoned defendants to appear and plead.
+Still, the possibility of being declared an outlaw for derelictions of civil duty continued to exist in English law until the passing of the Civil Procedure Acts Repeal Act 1879 (42 & 43 Vict. c.
+59) in 1879 and in Scots law until the late 1940s.
 Since then, failure to find the defendant and serve process is usually interpreted in favour of the plaintiff, and harsh penalties for mere nonappearance (merely presumed flight to escape justice) no longer apply.